Are we a match? Are we a match

 Free CRM in Google Sheets

-This template is built in Google Sheets and has some simple formulas and automations.
+This spreadsheet is built in Google Sheets with simple formulas and automations.

 • img